 - You will have to do this each time you submit a manifest, or Excel will convert your ISBN to the 9.78E+12 format, and the manifest will not import.

-As part of your account set-up, our Concierge team will provide you with a sample manifest file, or you can ask us for one at any time by emailing concierge[at]netgalley.com.
+Our Concierge team can provide you with a sample manifest file at any time by emailing concierge[at]netgalley.com.